kirillbobyrev/kirillbobyrev/README.md

-I'm a Software Engineer at [Waymo](https://waymo.com/) building Machine Learning models to make Simulation as realistic as possible.
+I'm a software engineer at [Waymo](https://waymo.com/) building Machine Learning models to make simulation realistic and make our self-driving cars safe.

 Before Waymo I worked at Google on [clangd](https://clangd.llvm.org) and Clang + LLVM.